 - Intermediate learners looking for more advanced lessons and examples

-Price: The introductory lessons in module 1 are free but the rest aren’t.
+Price: On Rocket Korean, the introductory lessons in module 1 are free but the rest aren’t.
 Lifetime access to all materials is available for $149.95 or $27 per month for six months.
 Discounts are occasionally available.

 Free apps to learn Korean